 Mixing the cake batter

-- The making process for this coconut cake loaf is similar to most other butter cakes.
-Start by creaming the butter, followed by castor sugar, and beating until they turn light and fluffy.
+- The making process for this coconut cake loaf is similar to making a pound cake.
+Start by creaming the butter on medium speed in a large bowl of a stand mixer.
+Add sugar, and continue beating until they turn light and fluffy.

 - Because the proportion of sugar to butter in this recipe is almost double, to ease the creaming process, add half of the coconut milk in the recipe to the butter and sugar mixture and beat them all until they become all fluffy.
 For the measurement given in the recipe below, this process should take about 2 minutes.